dakusui/jcunit/FSM-README.md

 ```

-# Reading reports
+# Reviewing reports
 When you run a test, JCUnit will generate a report as follows.

 ```

      1:Starting(primary#setUp):ScenarioSequence:[I#cook(spaghettini,carbonara)]
-     2:  Running(primary#setUp):I#cook(spaghettini,carbonara) expecting status of 'main' is 'COOKED' and a string starting with "Cooking" is returned
+     2:  Running(primary#setUp):I#cook(spaghettini,carbonara) expecting status of 'primary' is 'COOKED' and a string starting with "Cooking" is returned
      3:  Passed(primary#setUp)
      4:End(primary#setUp)
      5:Starting(primary#main):ScenarioSequence:[COOKED#cook(spaghetti,peperoncino),COOKED#eat()]
-     6:  Running(primary#main):COOKED#cook(spaghetti,peperoncino) expecting status of 'main' is 'COOKED' and a string starting with "Cooking" is returned
+     6:  Running(primary#main):COOKED#cook(spaghetti,peperoncino) expecting status of 'primary' is 'COOKED' and a string starting with "Cooking" is returned
      7:  Passed(primary#main)
      8:  Running(primary#main):COOKED#eat() expecting status of 'main' is 'COOKED' and a string containing "yummy" is returned
      9:  Passed(primary#main)